stallman-j/ekonomR/vignettes/basic-cleaning_wpp.md

 # Prerequisites

-In this vignette, I'm going to assume that you already know everything we covered in [Basic Cleaning: Global Carbon Budget](https://stallman-j.github.io/ekonomR/vignettes/basic-cleaning_gcb/), so you might want to go there first.
+In this vignette, I'm going to assume that you already know everything we covered in [Basic Cleaning: Global Carbon Budget](https://stallman-j.github.io/ekonomR/vignettes/basic-cleaning_gcb/), so you might want to go there first if you haven't already and you're new to the R neck of the woods.

 If you're just looking for a script that cleans the World Population Prospects because the WPP are generally considered by economists to be the highest quality population data we can get across multiple countries, you've also come to the right place and you might want to just copy the final code at the end.